World's top finishing resource since 1989

 A. Hi, Sathis.

-I'm not sure if I understand the question in light of the previous responses, where you heard estimates from 3 hours for zinc phosphate to 23 hours for tricationic.
-If you can phrase your question in terms of the previous responses, with what type of phosphating you are applying, and additional details, maybe an estimate can be offered -- but I personally think that Mr. Sankara offered a very insightful answer, i.e., that testing a scribe mark in a phosphated and painted panel is the proper way to judge the quality of the zinc phosphate pretreatment, and salt spray testing at an intermediate stage in the process is not particularly useful.
-Good luck.
+I'm not sure if I understand the question, but you've read estimates here from 3 hours for zinc phosphate to 23 hours for tricationic.
+If you can phrase your question in terms of the previous responses, with what type of phosphating you are applying, and additional details, maybe an estimate can be offered -- but I personally think that Mr. Sankara offered a very insightful answer, i.e., that testing a scribe mark in a phosphated and painted panel is the proper way to judge the quality of the zinc phosphate pretreatment, whereas salt spray testing at an intermediate stage in the process may not be particularly useful.

 Regards,